zebzhao/indent.js/README.md

 ## Getting the project

+1. Clone the repo.
-1. Run `npm install` to install dependencies
+2. Run `npm install` to install dependencies
-2. Run `npm test` to run tests in `tests` folder
+3. Run `npm test` to run tests in `tests` folder
-3. Run `npm run build` to build the project
+4. Run `npm run build` to build the project